Key Takeaways

 Chelsea

 The undisputed fitness hub of Manhattan.
 Home to Equinox's flagship, Barry's Bootcamp, and dozens of boutique concepts.
-High foot traffic, affluent residents, and strong fitness culture.
+High foot traffic, affluent residents, strong fitness culture.

 Flatiron